25 Gift Ideas For Seniors (All Under $25)

 5. $23 Providence Spillproof 9oz Adult Sippy Cup with 2 Handles – Independence Sip Cups for Adults for Limited Mobility – 3 Pack

-- This easy grip drinking cup reduces spills and makes it easy for older adults to drink their favorite hot or cold beverages
+• This easy-grip drinking cup reduces spills and makes it easy for older adults to drink their favorite hot or cold beverages.

-- Each mug has double handles and comes with two lid styles
+• Each mug has double handles and comes with two lid styles.

 Recommended for you:

 All prices quoted were checked shortly before publication.
 Prices and availability change often and might not match what is found online.
-This article wasn’t sponsored, but does contain affiliate links.
-If you buy through an affiliate link on our site, we may earn a small commission, at no additional cost to you, and we appreciate your support.
-We never link to products for the sole purpose of making a commission.
-Product recommendations are based on our honest opinions.
+This article contains affiliate links.
+If you buy through an affiliate link on our site, we may earn a small commission, at no additional cost to you.
 For more information, see How We Make Money.

 About the Author

-Connie was a hands-on caregiver for her grandmother for 20 years.
+Connie is the founder of DailyCaring.com and was a hands-on caregiver for her grandmother for 20 years.
 (Grandma made it to 101 years old!)
 She knows how challenging, overwhelming, and all-consuming caring for an older adult can be.
-She also knows how important support is — especially in the form of practical solutions, valuable resources, and self-care tips.
+She also understands the importance of support, especially in the form of practical solutions, valuable resources, and self-care tips.

 I think it’s worth pointing out that some of the jigsaw puzzles recommended (and maybe some of the other products) have text about dementia or Alzheimers on the box or package inserts.
 This makes them totally unsuitable for me to send to my mother who has dementia as she would feel hurt and offended – she doesn’t think she has dementia.